RTXteam/PloverDB/README.md

     * For Mac, `brew install --cask docker` worked for me with macOS Big Sur
 1. Clone this repo
 1. Make sure port `9990` (or one of your choosing) on your host machine is open if you're deploying the service somewhere (vs. just using it locally)
+1. Put a copy of the `.aws` directory containing your AWS keypair that has been granted access to the proper S3 bucket (by the KG2c team) into `PloverDB/`
 1. `cd` into `PloverDB/`
-1. Build your Docker image, passing in your AWS keypair that has been granted access to the proper S3 bucket (by the KG2c team):
+1. Build your Docker image and run a container off of it:
-    * `docker build -t yourimage --build-arg aws_access_key=XXXX --build-arg aws_secret_key=YYYY .`
+    * `docker build -t yourimage .`
-1. Run a container off your new image:
     * `docker run -d --name yourcontainer -p 9990:80 yourimage`

-*Note: You may need to add `sudo` in front of all docker commands, depending on your user.*
+_**NOTE**: Your AWS keypair will persist in the image, so be sure not share the image or make it publicly available._

 Building the image should take 20-30 minutes.
 Upon starting the container, it will be a few minutes (appx.
 5 minutes) until the app is fully loaded and ready for use; you can do `docker logs yourcontainer` to check on its progress.